ScrewTSW/stable-diffusion/README.md

-# Update: Added support for specifying image seed
+# Update v0.5: Added gradio interface

-- The code will now give the seed number along with each generated image.
-To generate the same image again, just specify the seed using `--seed` argument.
-Also, images will be saved with its seed number as its name.
+- You can now use gradio interface for img2img & txt2img instead of the CLI.

-- eg. If the seed number for an image is `1234` and it's the 55th image in the folder, the image name will be named `seed_1234_00055.png`
+- Activate the conda env and install the latest version of gradio using `pip install gradio` .

-- If generating multiple images at once, the seed value will be incremented by 1 after each image generation.
-Also. if no seed is given as an argument, a random initial seed will be choosen.
+- Run img2img using `python optimizedSD/img2img_gradio` and txt2img using `python optimizedSD/img2img_gradio`.

 # Optimized Stable Diffusion (Sort of)

 - This repo is a modified version of the Stable Diffusion repo, optimized to use lesser VRAM than the original by sacrificing on inference speed.

-- It has two python files.
-1) `optimized_img2img.py` to generate new image based on a given image and prompt.
-2) `optimized_txt2img.py` to generate an image based only on a prompt.
+- It has four python files. `optimized_img2img.py` & `img2img_gradio.py` to generate new image based on a given image and prompt. `optimized_txt2img.py` & `txt2img_gradio.py` to generate an image based only on a prompt.

 ## img2img